-- 35) Click in the Item Label section and enter ACT, and in the Value section enter Australian Capital Territory. - 36) Click the + button to add another item.
+- 38) Click in the Item Label section and enter ACT, and in the Value section enter Australian Capital Territory. - 39) Click the + button to add another item.
 Add additional items as shown on the next page.
 You can use the buttons to change their order if you need to.

 ACT Australian Capital Territory

 NSW New South Wales

 NT Northern Territory

 QLD Queensland

 SA South Australia

 TAS Tasmania

 VIC Victoria

 WA Western Australia

 USA

 CANADA

 UK

 NEW ZEALAND

-37) Click OK when they have all been entered.
+40) Click OK when they have all been entered.

-Note If you choose, you can specify an option to be selected by default by changing the Initially Selected property.
+Note If you choose, you can specify an option to be selected by default by clicking one in the Selected property.

-- 38) For the next row after the location we'll use a text area.
-In the first cell of the row, type Address:. - 39) In the second cell of the row, choose Insert, Form and then Textarea. - 40) Set the properties for the text area as shown below.
+- 41) For the next row after the location we'll use a text area.
+In the first cell of the row, type Address:. - 42) In the second cell of the row, choose Insert, Form and then Textarea. - 43) Set the properties for the text area as shown below.
 Note that the column width may not be the same as the textbox width as the widths can vary with different browsers.

-- 41) The next row will use radio buttons.
-In the first cell of the next row type Gardening Skill:. - 42) Select the next cell and then from the Insert menu, select Form and Radio Button. - 43) Make sure the radio button you just inserted is selected so you can change the properties. - 44) The properties along with an explanation of each are listed below.
+- 44) The next row will use radio buttons.
+In the first cell of the next row type Gardening Skill:. - 45) Select the next cell and then from the Insert menu, select Form and Radio Button. - 46) Change the text next to the radio button to Amateur.
+Amateur - 47) Make sure the radio button you just inserted is selected so you can change the properties. - 48) The properties along with an explanation of each are listed below.
 Make the changes indicated.